anam-aj/edx/CS50x/pset10FinalProject/project/README.md

 * #### users.db
     SQL database.
 Contains one table to store users login credentials i.e. username and hashed-password.
 Table is Indexed for faster access.

+### Acknowledgment:

+* #### CS50 Duck
+    The duck has been a GREAT help!
+Saved a lot of time by helping in finding required libraries and helping with syntax usage, thus I could invest my time to focus more on core logic.